Though increasingly stable, Benin faces many challenges such as extreme corruption and a low adult literacy rate.*

 In Africa, The Hunger Project works to build sustainable community-based programs using the Epicenter Strategy.
 An epicenter is a dynamic center of community mobilization and action, as well as an actual facility built by community members.
 Through the Epicenter Strategy, 15,000-25,000 people are brought together as a cluster of rural villages, giving villages more clout with local government than a single village is likely to have while also increasing a community’s ability to collectively utilize resources.
 The epicenter building serves as a focal point where the motivation, energies and leadership of the people converge with the resources of local government and non-governmental organizations.
 Over an eight-year period, an epicenter addresses hunger and poverty and moves along a path toward sustainable self-reliance, at which point it is able to fund its own activities and no longer requires financial investment from The Hunger Project.

-The Hunger Project – Benin is comprised of 19 epicenters.
-These epicenters serve an area of 183 villages and a population of 297,256.
+The Hunger Project – Benin is comprised of 18 epicenters.
+These epicenters serve an area of 138 villages and a population of 311,073.
 There are four broad phases through which all epicenter communities progress: Mobilization (I), Construction (II), Program Implementation (III) and Transition to Self-reliance (IV).
-Though the majority of the epicenters in Benin are in stage III of the epicenter process, two are in stage IV and four are in stage I.
+Though the majority of the epicenters in Benin are in stage III of the epicenter process, four are in stage IV and one is in stage I. Three epicenters in Benin have graduated to self-reliance.

 The Hunger Project has been working in Benin since 1997 and is currently empowering community partners in 19 epicenter areas to end their own hunger and poverty.
 Through its integrated approach to rural development, the Epicenter Strategy, The Hunger Project is working with community partners to successfully access the basic services needed to lead lives of self-reliance and achieve internationally agreed-upon markers of success, such as the Millennium Development Goals.